 Are you experiencing severe tooth pain or overcrowding?
 In some cases, a simple filling or root canal may not be enough to restore a damaged tooth.
-At Port City Dentistry, we offer gentle and expert tooth extractions to relieve discomfort and protect your oral health.
+At Port City Dentistry, we offer gentle and expert dental extractions to relieve discomfort and protect your oral health.
 Whether you need a routine extraction or wisdom teeth removal, our Wilmington, NC dental team is here to help.

 When Is a Tooth Extraction Necessary?